 Finally, there's IndieWire, an independent film website whose 2020 "best of" list (unranked and listed alphabetically) also ignores "Uncle Tom."
 The films on its "best of" but not already listed above include: "All In: The Fight for Democracy," 6.3; "Athlete A", 7.7; "Gunda," 7.4; "The Mole Agent," 7.6; "The Social Dilemma," 7.7.

 Not a single film on these three lists achieved an IMDb rating of 8.5 or more.
 Not one.
 "Collective" registered the highest at 8.4.
 How did "Uncle Tom," again, shut out on all three lists, rate on IMBD?
 8.9.
 Not a typo: 8.9.

 Finally, of the last 10 Oscar winners for Best Documentary, none has a higher IMDb rating than "Uncle Tom."
 None.
 Only one matched its 8.9 rating.
 See you at the Academy Awards?

-Larry Elder is a best-selling author and nationally syndicated radio talk-show host.
+Larry Elder is a bestselling author and nationally syndicated radio talk show host.
+His latest book, "The New Trump Standard," is available in paperback from Amazon.com and for Nook, Kindle, iBooks and GooglePlay.
 To find out more about Larry Elder, or become an "Elderado," visit www.LarryElder.com.
-Follow Larry on Twitter @larryelder.
-To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate webpage at www.creators.com.
+Follow Larry on Twitter @LarryElder.
+To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.